andreldm/andreldm.github.io/content/posts/2016-04-02-replacing-fltk-callbacks-lambdas.md

 ---
-layout: post
+date: "2016-04-02T11:46:00Z"
+tags:
+  - FLTK
+  - C++
+  - lambdas
-title:  "Replacing FLTK Callbacks with Lambdas and Signals"
+title: Replacing FLTK Callbacks with Lambdas and Signals
-date:   2016-04-02 11:46:00
-tags: FLTK C++ lambdas
+slug: replacing-fltk-callbacks-lambdas
 ---
 FLTK is a lightweight GUI toolkit which I use for my [music player](https://github.com/andreldm/kissplayer).
 It's great due to its simplicity and it can also be statically linked.
 Unfortunately the project development is mostly stalled after two failed attempts to rewrite/redesign it (FLTK 2.x and FLTK 3.x).